gertjana/gertjanassies.dev/src/lib/posts/210610_TOTP_Exercise.md

 for obvious security reasons, I have set up MFA on all accounts that support it. but this can be a bit cumbersome in some situations.

 Especially when you are working with Serverless applications on AWS.
-I work a lot with Cloudformation and SAM but that does mean that during the day I’ll be typing in MFA codes a lot.
+I work a lot with Cloudformation and SAM but that does mean that during the day I'll be typing in MFA codes a lot.

 As an exercise, I wanted to see if I could get those codes visible without having to resort to the Google Authenticator app.